 I thought, ‘I’d really love to do that for Christmas!’
 So, after a bit of thinking, I came up with The Nativity Christmas Story Trail Mix.
 How great would it be to tell the Christmas story through food, right?!?

-This is also perfect just to have in big bowl for your family, cookie exchanges or Christmas parties.
+This is also perfect just to have in a big bowl for your family, cookie exchanges or Christmas parties.
 It’s a simple, easy snack you can bring that is festive and delicious!

 Nativity Christmas Story Trail Mix